The NAQCC October 2019 Challenge

 A choice of an item made by master woodworker Gregg WB8LZG as shown on our prizes page here goes to someone selected via a random drawing from all who participate and submit a report for this month's challenge.
 A person can only win once, then they become ineligible for future drawings.

-Since this month we are celebrating the 15th anniversary month of the NAQCC, we are also going to have a random drawing that will award 3 great prizes to some lucky challenge participants.
+Since this month we are celebrating the 15th anniversary month of the NAQCC, we are also going to have a random drawing that will award some great additional prizes to some lucky challenge participants.
 Simply be a member of the NAQCC, complete at least one of the words, and submit your report by the deadline and you will be automatically entered into the drawing.

 For your report, list the words you made and the station used for each letter in the word.
 The number of stations listed must be the same as the number of letters in each word, even though you use the same station for more than one letter as in: